Kong/docs.konghq.com/app/contributing/markdown-rules.md

 **Required:**

 `title: PAGE_TITLE`
 : The title of the topic you're adding.
+Explanation topic titles typically start with "About" and the name of the subject, for example: "About API Products".
+Workflow topic titles start with a verb, for example: "Set up team mappings".
+Reference topic titles start with nouns that describe the subject, for example: "Identity Management API".

 `content_type: how-to | explanation | reference | tutorial`
 : Add a tag to the front matter of each topic that you edit.